ros2/buildfarm_perf_tests/README.md

 ## Test 3 - Node spinning

-This test creates one process and spin for 1 minute to evaluate ROS 2 overhead and detect obvious leaks.
+This test creates one process and spins for 1 minute to evaluate ROS 2 overhead and detect obvious leaks.

 We measurement: